NipponPa/cpe334se-finalproject/memory-bank/architecture.md

 1. **Calendar Components**: UI components render calendar views and handle user interactions for creating, editing, and deleting events/tasks.
 2.  **Calendar Context**: Manages the state of events, tasks, and calendar views, coordinating between UI components and the Supabase client.
 3. **Supabase Database**: Stores event and task data in dedicated tables with relationships to user accounts.
 4. **Real-time Updates**: Uses Supabase's real-time features to update calendars when events are modified by collaborators.
+5. **Multi-day Event Handling**: DayCell and EventDetailView components properly detect and display events that span multiple days by checking if the selected date falls within the event's date range (startDate <= selectedDate <= endDate).
+6. **Database Integration**: Calendar component fetches events from the database using proper authentication and filters by the current user's ID (created_by field).

 ## Database Schema